Morphine

 • The capsules work slowly over several hours to give a constant and more even pain control – these are called 'SR' or slow release capsules.

-• These are usually taken two times a day (12 hours apart) or once daily (at the same time each day).
+• These are usually taken twice a day (12 hours apart) or once daily (at the same time each day).

-• Swallow the capsules whole – do not break or chew them; otherwise, they may release the medicine too quickly and cause side-effects.
+• Swallow the capsules whole – don't break or chew them as they may release the medicine too quickly and cause side-effects.

 Like all medicines, morphine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.